ravi-sharma/tinyllm/README.md

 # LLM Observability Platform

-A lightweight, containerized observability platform for monitoring LLM applications, similar to DeepEval but focused on real-time monitoring and analytics.
+A lightweight, containerized observability platform for monitoring LLM applications, focused on real-time monitoring and analytics.

 ## Features